Whitecapping: Methodology

 Despite the different whitecapping targets, the White Caps used similar methods.
 Generally, the members of this society were disguised in a way that somewhat resembled that of the Ku Klux Klan (KKK), and always attacked at night.
-Physical attacks could include such things as whipping, drowning, firing shots into houses, arson and other brutalities, with whipping and threats constituting the majority of the tactics used against victims.
-The White Caps also used non-violent means of intimidation to force certain residents from their homes.
+Physical attacks could include such things as whipping, drowning, firing shots into houses, arson, and other brutalities, with whipping and threats constituting the majority of the tactics used against victims.
+The White Caps also used intimidation to force certain residents from their homes.
 These included posting signs on doors of blacks' and merchants' homes, as well as cornering a target and verbally threatening them.
 If a resident or witness to a crime did not abandon their homes after being terrorized, White Caps sometimes murdered them.

-The victims of these attacks had little support from the legal authorities until 1893, when the threat of whitecapping began to be taken more seriously.
-But even if suspects were prosecuted, local officials had difficulty clearing juries of White Cap members or sympathizers.
+The victims of these attacks had little support from the legal authorities until 1893, when the threat from whitecapping began to be taken more seriously.
+But, even if suspects were prosecuted, local officials had difficulty clearing juries of White Cap members or sympathizers.
 In addition to white bias against black victims, part of the White Cap oath was to never help convict a fellow member.

 Some members of the White Caps had elite connections to defense attorneys in their state, who aided them in avoiding harsher sentences in court.
 In the case of Hodges v.
 United States, the defendants' attorneys were the lieutenant governor and a candidate running for state prosecutor.
-Defendants were convicted but sentenced only to one year and one day in prison, along with a $100 fine.
+Defendants were convicted, but sentenced only to one year and a day in prison, along with a $100 fine.
 The penalty for violating the blood oath of the White Caps was death.
 In some states, whitecapping societies were interconnected throughout the region.
 Members could call on members from another county to terrorize witnesses of crimes as a scare tactic.